 Are workstation cards actually faster?

 All of these factors, supply and demand, extensive R&D, and hardware tolerance, contribute to the increased cost of workstation cards.
-If you are interested in buying one and like most professional equipment, the investment will pay off.
-An interesting point is that the consumer market has largely driven advances in graphics hardware development.
+The investment will pay off if you are interested in buying one and like most professional equipment.
+The interesting point is that the consumer market has primarily driven advances in graphics hardware development.
 New technologies such as HBM can be directly attributed to the vast gaming market.
 Product improvements in the workstation field are guaranteed through a symbiotic relationship with specialized hardware.

 So, to recap, the main differences in workstation cards are higher performance for specific workloads, the highest quality components, specially developed drivers, and extra workstation features.
 This works with used Nvidia and AMD graphics cards.
 Workstation graphics cards are expensive, and if your idea of a high-end gaming build is to pick the most expensive components, you’re wasting money.
-Likewise, if you’re building a new workstation and cutting costs by buying a similar consumer-grade graphics card, you’re likely to be very disappointed.
+Likewise, you’re likely to be very disappointed if you’re building a new workstation and cutting costs by buying a similar consumer-grade graphics card.

 In terms of performance, yes, you can use the workstation GPU to play games.
 But, such a combination will end up being pricey, so it is not recommended for gaming.
 Therefore, purchasing an excellent gaming graphics card like Nvidia GeForce RTX 3090 Ti or AMD Radeon RX 6800 XT is better.